Chow motives of genus one fibrations: Introduction

 \subsection{Organization}

 This paper is organized as follows.\\ The main parts of this paper are Sections $8$ (Theorem \ref{Main 1}) and $11$ (Theorem \ref{Main 4}).\\ In Section $2$, we recall several basic objects in algebraic geometry.
 In Section $3$, we collect and prove some facts about relative correspondences.
-In Section $4$, we recall the theory of Chow motives, e.g. Chow-K$\ddot{\mathrm{u}}$nneth decompositions and transcendental motives.
+In Section $4$, we recall the theory of Chow motives, e.g. Chow-K\"unneth decompositions and transcendental motives.
 In Section $5$, to prove Theorem \ref{Main 3}, we prove several facts about torsors for commutative group varieties.
 We treat (not necessarily smooth) genus $1$ curves.\\ In Section $6$, we prove Theorem \ref{Main 3} ($h(T) \cong h(A)$) which is crucial for the proof of $t_{2}(X) \cong t_{2}(J)$.
-In Section $7$, we recall some invariant relations between a genus $1$ fibration and the associated Jacobian fibration.
+In Section $7$, we recall relations between some invariants of a genus $1$ fibration and the associated Jacobian fibration.
 Moreover, we prove $h_{i}(X) \cong h_{i}(J)$ for $i = 1, 3$ and $h_{2}^{alg}(X) \cong h_{2}^{alg}(J)$.
 This section is based on \cite{Cossec and Dolgachev} and \cite{Cossec and Dolgachev and Liedtke and Kondo}.\\ In Section $8$, using the results of Sections $2$ - $7$, we prove Theorem \ref{Main 1} ($h(X) \cong h(J)$).
 We extend $h(X_{\eta}) \cong h(J_{\eta})$ to $t_{2}(X) \cong t_{2}(J)$.
 In Section $9$, we collect some properties of Kimura-finiteness.
-Recall that the motive of any hyper-elliptic surface is Kimura-finite (\cite{Kimura}).
+Recall that any curve has Kimura-finiteness and Kimura-finiteness is stable under direct sums, tensor products, and quotients (Proposition \ref{Properties of Kimura-finiteness}).
 In Section $10$, we quickly review the classification of surfaces.\\ In Section $11$, using the results of Sections $8$ - $10$, we prove Theorem \ref{Main 4}.